FirasHubject/OICP23_Integration_Guide/Pre-requisites.md

- # FinalPre-requisites: Preparing your system, Questionnaires, IP Whitelisting, CSR
+ # Pre-requisites: Preparing your system, Questionnaires, IP Whitelisting, CSR

 For a seamless integration, you will have to fulfill prerequisites.
 Your Hubject Onboarding Manager will provide you with a Business Questionnaire and